phax/smp-query-webapp/README.md

 Small web application that allows an arbitrary SMP query and returns JSON results This is the API subset parts from https://peppol.helger.com for standalone usage.

+## Supported query APIs

+* SMP query all document types of a participant
+* SMP query all endpoints of a participant for a certain document type
+* SMP query the Business Card of a participant

 ## Building from source

 ```